 - Mix the spicy Szechuan sauce and cook the vegetables.

-- Add the cooked chicken back into the sauce and serve.
+- Add the cooked chicken back into the sauce, simmer for a few minutes and serve.

 Velvet the chicken

-If you’ve ever wondered how Chinese restaurants get their meat so tender, it’s because they velvet it before cooking.
-Velveting is a process whereby meat is tenderised by marinating in a mixture of cornflour (cornstarch) and a flavouring such as soy or oyster sauce for 10 – 15 minutes before cooking (image 1 below).
+If you've ever wondered how Chinese restaurants get their meat so tender, it's because they velvet it before cooking.
+Velveting is a process whereby meat is tenderised by marinating in a mixture of cornflour (cornstarch) and a flavouring such as soy or oyster sauce for 10 - 15 minutes before cooking.
 The soy and cornflour react with the fibres of the meat, breaking down the protein and causing the meat to become more tender.

 If you do a Google search on velveting meat, you will find lots of other methods.
 Some of them advise using bicarbonate of soda, or egg whites.
 I’ve been using this method of cornflour and soy sauce for years, and it always works for me.

 Yes, you can freeze this dish.
-In fact, there are only 2 of us at home now, and I normally make a double batch and freeze half for another meal.
+There are only 2 of us at home now, and I normally make a double batch and freeze half for another meal.

-Just allow the dish to cool completely, then pack into rigid containers, label and freeze for up to 3 months.
+Just allow the dish to cool completely before packing it into rigid containers.
+Label and freeze it for up to 3 months.

 To reheat:

-- If you prefer, you can defrost the dish in the microwave, the reheat on full power for approximately 3 minutes (the timing will depend on the wattage of your microwave and the amount of food that you are reheating).
+If you prefer, you can defrost the dish in the microwave, then reheat on full power for approximately 3 minutes (the timing will depend on the wattage of your microwave and the amount of food that you are reheating).

-- Finally, you could just tip the frozen chicken into a large saucepan, cover with a lid and leave over a LOW heat until the dish has defrosted.
-Then turn up the heat and bring to the boil.
+Finally, you could just tip the frozen chicken into a large saucepan, cover with a lid and leave over a LOW heat until the dish has defrosted.
+Then turn up the heat and bring to a boil.

-When you are ready to make the dish, just prepare and fry the chicken as per the recipe instructions, heat the sauce in a large pan until piping hot and then stir the fried chicken through.
+When you are ready to make the dish, prepare and fry the chicken as per the recipe instructions, heat the sauce in a large pan until piping hot and stir in the chicken.

-Why not pin this recipe for Easy Szechuan Chicken with Noodles to your pinterest board so you can make it later.
+Why not pin this recipe for easy Szechuan chicken with noodles to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 (Click the stars to rate this recipe)